ykelle/Valetudo-Python-API/README.md

 # Valetudo-Python-API
-A simple python lib to use the Valetudo rest api
+A simple python lib to use the [Valetudo](https://github.com/Hypfer/Valetudo) REST API

+For usage see the example.